DominikMarciniszyn/devops-homework/README.md

 1. Fork this repository
 2. Complete the tasks in your forked repository
-3. If you have made a private repository, then give access to the following people:
+3. If you have made a private repository, then give access
-    * zelaskov
-    * JakubBajorekCT
-    * mateuszterczynski
-    * ryant71
 4. There is no need to create a PR.
-Just let our HR team know what your repository is so that they can pass it on to the DevOps team
+Just send your repository

 So, here are the tasks: